 symptoms of fever, cough and shortness of breath, OR

 if you have traveled to any of the countries listed on the CDC's travel warnings, OR

 if you have been in contact with someone who has been diagnosed with COVID-19,

 Please contact your primary care provider prior to visiting a health care facility.

 Based on your symptoms, your provider will determine the appropriate steps for you to take, which may simply be to stay at home to reduce the possibility of spreading the disease to others.
 Only certain situations require a visit to a hospital or other location for COVID-19 testing.
 If you do not have a primary care provider, please call the hospital before visiting in-person; however, if you are experiencing a medical emergency, please call 9-1-1.

 Beth Israel Deaconess Medical Center, as well as all other Beth Israel Lahey Health hospitals and physicians' offices, are prepared to respond to this pandemic.
-For more information, please visit BILH.org/coronavirus or contact the Massachusetts Department of Public Health by calling 2-1-1.
+For more information, please visit our Coronavirus Resource Center or contact the Massachusetts Department of Public Health by calling 2-1-1.

-Beth Israel Deaconess Medical Center is rescheduling all non-urgent or elective appointments scheduled through June 13, 2020, or offering telehealth options by phone or video.
+Beth Israel Deaconess Medical Center is rescheduling all non-urgent or elective appointments for the safety of our patients and staff.